-Federal Program Purpose Target Audience Possible Equitable Services Funding Level Calculations for OSPI Website & Program Equitable Services Contact Title I, Part A- Improving Basic Programs Provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.
-Private school students who (1) reside in a participating public Title I school attendance area; and (2) are failing or are most at risk of failing to meet the state's challenging student academic achievement standards.
-Parents and/or teachers of students participating in Title I services.
-Services that support academic growth for eligible students who are failing or are most at risk of failing.
-Parent Family Engagement (PFE) Activities: Parents of private school students receiving Title I services.
-PD for teachers of private school students served in Title I. Calculation for the level of funding for services is based on: (1) Number of current school year students; and (2) Who currently meet low-income family criteria; and (3) Would have attended a public Title I school.
-(Ex: October 2021 low-income family student data determines level of funding for services for 2022-23.)
-Title I, Part A 360-725-6100
+Federal Program Program Purpose Target Audience Possible Equitable Services Funding Level Calculations for Equitable Services OSPI Website & Contact Title I, Part A- Improving Basic Programs Provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.
+Private school students who (1) reside in a participating public Title I school attendance area.
+(2) who are failing or are most at risk of failing to meet the state's challenging student academic achievement standards.
+Parents and/or teachers of students participating in Title I services. □ Services that support academic growth for eligible students who are failing or are most at risk of failing. □ Parent Family Engagement (PFE) Activities: Parents of private school students receiving Title I services. □ PD for teachers of private school students served in Title I. Calculation for the level of services is based on: (1) Number of current school year students, and (2) Who currently meet low-income family criteria, and (3) Would have attended a public Title I school.
+(Ex: October 2022 low-income family student data determines level of funding for services for 2023-24.)
+Title I, Part A 360-725- 6100